mmbman/Katagiri/1986-10-18-Shobogenzo-Kokyo-Talk-1.md

 #### 00:00

-There are many cultural forms in every country, through which we can understand people's life, and histories, and heart.
+There are many cultural forms in every country, through which we can understand people's lives, and histories, and heart.
 “There are many cultural forms” means customs, habits, manners, and rituals... many forms.
 And those forms are not merely forms, because they are just like a mirror, [in] which people's lives are reflected.
-So that's why we have to make every possible effort to understand different cultures: because it is not merely forms, it is the mirror.
+So that's why we have to make every possible effort to understand different cultures: because it is not merely forms, it is a mirror.
 We can see our mind, our life in it.

 So, in the United States, you have already lots of historical background, religious background, and also cultural background: many forms.
 Through those forms, people understand who you are, what kind of life you have followed.
 So, your cultural forms are very important for us.